Composite number: Types

-If all the prime factors of a number are repeated it is called a powerful number (All perfect powers are powerful numbers).
+If all the prime factors of a number are repeated it is called a powerful number (too, all perfect powers are powerful numbers).
 If none of its prime factors are repeated, it is called squarefree.
 (All prime numbers and 1 are squarefree.)

 For example, 72 = 2^{3} × 3^{2}, all the prime factors are repeated, so 72 is a powerful number.
 42 = 2 × 3 × 7, none of the prime factors are repeated, so 42 is squarefree.

 Another way to classify composite numbers is by counting the number of divisors.
 All composite numbers have at least three divisors.
 In the case of squares of primes, those divisors are $\{1, p, p^2\}$.
 A number n that has more divisors than any x < n is a highly composite number (though the first two such numbers are 1 and 2).

 Composite numbers have also been called "rectangular numbers", but that name can also refer to the pronic numbers, numbers that are the product of two consecutive integers.

 Yet another way to classify composite numbers is to determine whether all prime factors are either all below or all above some fixed (prime) number.
 Such numbers are called smooth numbers and rough numbers, respectively.